lamarr-institute/lamarr-energy-tracker/README.md

 pip install lamarr-energy-tracker
 ```

-## Usage
+## ⚡ Usage

 LET should be used for custom compute setups (e.g., desktop, workstation, laptop).
 If you use the [Lamarr Cluster](https://gitlab.tu-dortmund.de/lamarr/lamarr-public/cluster), your resource consumption will be automatically tracked (more info soon), so you do not need to use LET.
-You can include LET in your Python code like this:
+You can integrate LET in your Python code like this:

 ```python
 from lamarr_energy_tracker import EnergyTracker